RogueMacro/grill-site/README.md

 # Publishing packages

-To start creating packages, get your API token on the website at Account > Settings > Authorization.
+To publish packages, you need to get your API token on the website at Account > Settings > Authorization.
 Run `grill login` and paste your token there.

-To publish a package, make sure you commit and push your changes, then run `grill publish`.
+After logging in through the CLI, make sure you commit and push your changes, then run `grill publish` and confirm the version and commit.
+It will not succeed if the commit isn't found remotely.